Coventya: History

-In June 2021, it was announced that Element Solutions, through its subsidiary MacDermid Ethone, would acquire the company.
+In June 2021, it was announced that Element Solutions, through its subsidiary MacDermid Enthone, would acquire the company.
 The takeover was completed in September of the same year.

 Capital Structure

 After the acquisition of Société Continentale Parker in 1965, Chemetall GmbH was created in 1982, in order to manage all specialty chemicals of the group.
 Chemetall was then integrated in Dynamit Nobel in 1992, the new subsidiary of Metallgesellschaft.

 In 2000, the activity became independent after an MBO (Management Buy-Out) with the support of Quadriga Capital, Frankfurt for the equity financing.
 After the exit of Quadriga in 2006, the French bank Natixis, via its subsidiary iXEN, took over the role of majority shareholder.
 A special feature of the structure was a significant shareholding of employees in the capital of the company.
-In 2011, Barclays Private Equity (renamed Equistone Partners Europe) took over the majority of the shares and the role of iXEN in its holding COVENTYA Holding SAS, with a registered office located in Clichy, France.
+In 2011, Barclays Private Equity (renamed Equistone Partners Europe) took over the majority of the shares and the role of iXEN in its holding Coventya Holding SAS, with a registered office located in Clichy, France.

-Since 2012, COVENTYA's headquarters are located in Villeneuve-la-Garenne (near Paris) and the major shareholder is presently the European investment fond Silverfleet Capital.
+Since 2012, Coventya's headquarters are located in Villeneuve-la-Garenne (near Paris) and the major shareholder is presently the European investment fond Silverfleet Capital.